 NOTE 9: The contents of the From header field cannot be relied upon to be modified by the network based on any privacy specified by the user either within the AS indication of privacy or by network subscription or network policy.
 Therefore the AS includes the value "Anonymous" whenever privacy is explicitly required.

 If resource priority in accordance with RFC 4412 [116] is required for a dialog, then the AS shall include the Resource-Priority header field in all requests associated with that dialog.
 If priority is supported, the AS shall take into account that subsequent received SIP requests or responses within the same dialog or transaction may have added or changed the Resource-Priority header field or backwards indication.

+NOTE 10: An AS can modify the priority using the Resource-Priority header field in a dialog on behalf of a user.
+The mechanism for a user to invoke this AS action is out of scope of this release of the specification.

 ***** Ninth change *****